• Skip to primary navigation

 If using a cast iron skillet it should not stick.
 Second choice would be a heavy non-stick skillet.

-Can Frittata be frozen?
+Can frittata be frozen?

-Yes!
+It’s usually best freshly made however YES it can be frozen.
 After it has been cooked allow it to cool.
 Wrap well with a few layers of plastic wrap followed by an outer wrap of foil.
 Freeze for 2-3 months.

 To thaw: place in the refrigerator for 12-24 hours.
 When thawed reheat in the oven or microwave.